mui/material-ui/docs/pages/blog/mui-x-v7.md

 ## Date and Time Pickers

-The focus has been primarily on developing the highly anticipated `DateTimeRangePicker`, alongside a significant effort to enhance accessibility in the fields, ensuring that our components are as inclusive and user-friendly as possible.
+The focus has been primarily on developing the highly anticipated Date Time Range Picker, alongside a significant effort to enhance accessibility in the fields, ensuring that our components are as inclusive and user-friendly as possible.

 ### Improved accessibility for the field components